 - Miss Kim (Grubb) Clark began working as Miss Angie’s assistant in the fall of 2006 and stepped into the role of Director for summer 2008.
 Tapawingo greatly benefited from her many years of experience in children’s camp ministry.

 - Our current director, Miss Joy Huseland, became the Director in the fall of 2008.

 Tapawingo has had 60 summers of providing Christ-centered ministry to girls ages 9-17!
 Our total capacity for campers is 72 per week and 12 Counselors in Training.
 We enjoy a program of 15 activity areas including hiking and camping in the beautiful Adirondack Park.
 Our program has always been centered on Christ and His message of hope for women of all ages.
 We have a Counselor in Training (CIT) Program, for young women ages 16 and 17.
 There are two CIT sessions which run four weeks in length.
 The program has been designed for those with a desire to grow in their leadership ability.

-Tapawingo is excited to announce an expanding CIT Program in 2021.
-Grace Peak is the new building at CAMP-of-the-WOODS built in order to double the size of the program.
+Tapawingo expanded the CIT Program in 2021.
+A new building named Grace Peak was built at CAMP-of-the-WOODS in order to double the size of the program.
 CITs will continue to experience the same program and continue to be integrated on the island.
-This move will also allow 48 additional campers to be enrolled per summer on the island.
+This move allowed 48 additional campers to be enrolled per summer on the island.

-We are also excited to launch the Tapawingo Adventure Program.
-This program is designed to give girls ages 14-15 a different Tapawingo experience.
-The program will consist of daily adventures such as: climbing and rappelling, caving, hiking, canoeing, and camping.
+We also launched the Tapawingo Adventure Program.
+This program was designed to give girls ages 14-15 a different Tapawingo experience.
+The program consists of daily adventures such as: climbing and rappelling, caving, hiking, canoeing, and camping.
 Girls will begin and end their week involved in normal Tapawingo traditions.